 Microsoft may have patents, patent applications, trademarks, copyrights, or other intellectual property rights covering subject matter in this document.
 Except as expressly provided in any written license agreement from Microsoft, the furnishing of this document does not give you any license to these patents, trademarks, copyrights, or other intellectual property.

 Microsoft, Windows, Windows Server, and SQL Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 This article is written specifically for SQL Server but generally applies to the Jet databases used by Active Directory and Exchange Server products as well.

 This section outlines requirements and provides detailed examples that should be completely discussed with a third-party vendor before deploying any solution.
 Customers should also take special care to test various recovery scenarios to make sure data integrity is properly maintained.

 Input/Output (I/O) requirements of SQL ServerAny SQL Server database or backup file requires storage fundamentals supporting the Write-Ahead Logging (WAL) protocol.
 These fundamentals are outlined in the following articles:

-SQL Server 2000 I/O basicsNote The article also applies to SQL Server 2005.
+SQL Server 2000 I/O basicsNote The article also applies to SQL Server 2005 and later versions.

 230785The following is a list of some important requirements: